analexander/Employee-Tracker/README.md

 ## Description

 This is an employee management system command line application.
 This application will allow the user to view current employees, roles, departments, add employees, roles, departments, and update employee roles using the Node, mySQL, and Inquirer.
-The information inputted will reflect back on the database.
+The information inserted will reflect back on the database.

 ## Table of Contents